 China is actively involved in world affairs as an influential player and will continue to do so for many decades to come.

 As China now has opened up to the West, there are opportunities for employment in all areas.
 Proficiency in Mandarin will ensure that you are a front runner in your profession and will also prove to be the key to endless opportunities in the professional field.

 7. Chinese Culture and Heritage

-The China culture is a unique, colourful and multi-layered that has evolved over last 5,000 years.
+The China culture is a unique, colourful and multi-layered that has evolved over the last 5,000 years.
 Not only is China one of the oldest and richest cultures on the planet – it’s also an exciting, vibrant modern country.
 It is worthwhile studying this intimately through the language.

-Studying the Chinese language will enable Indian students to develop awareness and appreciation for Chinese culture and historical perspective such as the great Walls of China, the emergence of China as a military power and economic superpower, foods, literature, customs, traditions, movies, TV Shows, and of course, the famous Chinese Kung Fu.
+Studying the Chinese language will enable Indian students to develop awareness and appreciation for Chinese culture and historical perspective such as the Great Walls of China, the emergence of China as a military power and economic superpower, foods, literature, customs, traditions, movies, TV Shows, and of course, the famous Chinese Kung Fu.

 8. Individual & Mental Development

-A number of studies have shown that Mandarin speakers use both sides of their brains!
+Several studies have shown that Mandarin speakers use both sides of their brains!
 When you learn Mandarin as a second language, you will be able to develop creative and critical thinking skills.

 If you choose to learn Written Chinese, learning to write characters can help with motor skills and visual recognition will keep the mind sharp.